-TAC\PLUS\AUTHEN\METH\RCMD := 0x20
+TAC PLUS AUTHEN METH RCMD := 0x20

 KRB5 and KRB4 are Kerberos version 5 and 4.
 LINE refers to a fixed password associated with the line used to gain access.
 LOCAL is a client local user database.
 ENABLE is a command that authenticates in order to grant new privileges.
 TACACSPLUS is, of course, TACACS+.
-GUEST is an unqualified guest authentication, such as an ARAP guest RADIUS is the Radius authentication protocol.
+GUEST is an unqualified guest authentication, such as an ARAP guest login.
+RADIUS is the Radius authentication protocol.
 RCMD refers to authentication provided via the R-command protocols from Berkeley Unix.
 (One should be aware of the security limitations to R-command authentication.)

-priv\lvl
+priv lvl

-This field matches the priv\lvl field in the authentication section (Section 4) above.
+This field matches the priv_lvl field in authentication request and is described in the Privilege Level section (Section 8) below.
 It indicates the users current privilege level.